ckr/meetfranz-workchat-plugin/README.md

 https://asciinema.org/a/0fiex2136hroju6hzhtkyzn0x

-The open Franz and you will see the new service.
+Now open Franz and you will see the new service.